HOME>WHAT WE DO>Initiatives>Global Joint Initiative on the Partnership of Biodiversity and Finance

 https://newsroom.unfccc.int/sites/default/files/chinese_paris_agreement.pdf

-List of Participating Joint Initiative and the PBF as Co-initiators, Members and Supporters(as of 22 October 2021)
+List of Participating Joint Initiative and the PBF as Co-initiator, Member and Supporter(as of 22 October 2021)

 • Asian Infrastructure Investment Bank (AIIB)